-Conversely, the vertically re-scaled energy and variogram scores depend directly on a multivariate 331 weight function.
-As a result, they can readily be applied with arbitrarily complex weight functions, 332 without having to additionally define a relevant chaining function.
-This is a practical advantage 333 of these weighted scores.
-Moreover, as in the univariate case, the vertically re-scaled scores 334 are the same as the threshold-weighted scores for particular choices of the weight and chaining 335 functions, and both classes of weighted scores can easily be applied to multivariate ensemble 336 forecasts.
-Hence, due to the ease with which they can be implemented in practice, we generally 337 recommend using vertically re-scaled multivariate scores to emphasise particular outcomes in 338 multiple dimensions, though threshold-weighted scores are equally appealing if a canonical choice 339 of the chaining function exists.
-340
+Conversely, the vertically re-scaled energy and variogram scores depend directly on a multivariate weight function.
+As a result, they can readily be applied with arbitrarily complex weight functions, without having to additionally define a relevant chaining function.
+This is a practical advantage of these weighted scores.
+Moreover, as in the univariate case, the vertically re-scaled scores are the same as the threshold-weighted scores for particular choices of the weight and chaining functions, and both classes of weighted scores can easily be applied to multivariate ensemble forecasts.
+Hence, due to the ease with which they can be implemented in practice, we generally recommend using vertically re-scaled multivariate scores to emphasise particular outcomes in multiple dimensions, though threshold-weighted scores are also appealing if a canonical choice of the chaining function exists.

-341 b.
-Forecast calibration
+2.2 Forecast calibration